 The theoretical framework of the PTA uses clear standards for distinguishing between the types of argument and provides formal(izable) descriptions of their properties.
 For these reasons, the PTA is used in creating annotated corpora of argumentative discourse, empirical research into how people process such discourse, as well as formal linguistic and computational research into argumentation and persuasion.
 Apart from being an appropriate means for the analysis and evaluation of argumentative and persuasive discourse, the PTA can also be used as a heuristic device for generating premises in support of any given conclusion.

-The Periodic Table of Arguments is developed by Jean Wagemans, a philosopher who specializes in dialectic and rhetoric.
-Wagemans serves as the Chair of the Department of Speech Communication, Argumentation Theory, and Rhetoric at the University of Amsterdam and coordinates the research group Language and Cognition in Argumentation (LANCAR) at the Amsterdam Center for Language and Communication (ACLC) of the University of Amsterdam.
-He co-authored the Handbook of Argumentation Theory (2014) and Argumentation and debate (in Dutch, 2014).
-His other publications include scientific articles, book reviews, and popularizing columns.
-Wagemans regularly appears in the media to talk about his research as well as to provide expert commentary.
+The Periodic Table of Arguments is developed by Jean Wagemans, a philosopher of argument who specializes in dialectic and rhetoric.
+Wagemans serves as the Chair of the Department of Speech Communication, Argumentation Theory, and Rhetoric at the University of Amsterdam and coordinates the research group Language and Cognition in Argumentation (LANCAR) at the Amsterdam Center for Language and Communication (ACLC).
+Wagemans co-authored the Handbook of Argumentation Theory (2014) and Argumentation and debate (in Dutch, 2014), publishes scientific articles, web content, and popularizing columns, and regularly appears in the media to talk about his research and to provide expert commentary on current affairs.